automation-agent-ai/RAG-ML-Trading-Agent/docs/OPTIMIZED_WORKFLOW.md

 - Saves models in separate directories: `text/`, `financial/`, `ensemble/`
 - Applies proper imputation, scaling, and handles -1/0/1 labels → 0/1/2 for sklearn
 - Generates confusion matrices and comprehensive training report
+- **NEW:** Performs detailed cross-validation for each individual model
+- **NEW:** Generates detailed per-model visualizations and metrics in `ml/analysis/` directories
+- **NEW:** Fixed data leakage in ensemble training using proper nested cross-validation

 **Key Features:**
 - Consistent setup IDs across text and financial data
 - Proper feature preprocessing with saved transformation parameters
 - Cross-validation for model evaluation
 - Ensemble meta-learning from individual model predictions
+- Individual model analysis and visualizations

 **Note on Warnings:**
 - You may see warnings about "X does not have valid feature names" from LightGBM - these can be safely ignored